Progeilo425/d/Find-Types.md

 ## Literal

-Literal does exactly what it sounds like, it finds a literal match.
+Literal searches for exactly  what the search string is, character-for-character.
 Here's an example:

 **Find String:** `Hello`